idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 This degree of layout/appearance customizability is rarely found in other CAT tools, so use it to your advantage!

-*Usage example: since I work on a laptop and tend to give much space to the resources in the tabbed pane, I prefer to use the Window layout 2.*
+*Usage example: since I work on a laptop and tend to give much space to the resources in the tabbed pane, I prefer to use the Window layout 2, with the Matchboard docked under the segment editors.*

 ### Translation interface and Panes